michaeltatwit/DS_Individual_Project/README.md

 ![Difference in column names](graph/DifferentColumnNames.png)

 Along with this, some merging made it much easier to compare data.
 For the Most Improved Player award, the 2 datasets required were the previous season stats, and the current season stats to see increases in averages for players across the entire league.
-To compare a players averages, the datasets were merged on player name, and column names recieved a _prev or _curr sufix that corresponded with which season the player's stats were:
+To compare a players averages, the datasets were merged on player name, and column names recieved a _prev or _curr sufix that corresponded with which season the player's stats orginated:

 ![Merge Datasets](graph/MergingData.png)